wajingya/Robotics_Projects/HM5_Drive_Robot_to_Goal(Fast_and_Smooth)/README.md

 ***Specific Task Description***

 a) Consider the available field to be a 10 m by 10 m square area.
-Think of it in terms of the “floor tiles” in Gazebo, each 1 m by 1 m.
+Think of it in terms of the "floor tiles" in Gazebo, each 1 m by 1 m.
 Remove all obstacles!
 The Turtlebot’s initial pose, intermediate waypoint and final goal are shown in Figure 1; it has to face to the right at start time.

 - ![Map](https://github.com/Jingya9711/MATLAB_Projects/blob/master/HM5_Drive_Robot_to_Goal(Fast_and_Smooth)/map.png)